 Disclaimer: Please note that some of the links shared in my blog are affiliate links and I will get benefited if you buy products from them at no extra cost to you.
 However, I have personally used most of these products hence recommending them to you.
 You are free to buy them from anywhere also.

 How to make Coconut chutney?

 - Dry roast Bengal gram over medium heat for 3-4 minutes or till they become fragrant.

 - In a grinder, add coconut, roasted Bengal gram, green chilies, ginger, salt, water and grind to make a paste.
 Add water to adjust the consistency.
 Take out in a bowl.

 - Heat oil in a pan and add mustard seeds.
 Once they start crackling, add the curry leaves.
-Saute for 10 seconds (don’t let them burn) and turn the pan over the bowl to temper the chutney.
+Saute for 10 seconds and pour it over the chutney.